March 24, 2025 · Benjamin J. Treger

 These are not coincidences.
 They are among the most common forms of employment discrimination in California, and they are illegal.

+The prohibitions are extensive and leave little room for ambiguity.
 Your employer cannot fire you for being pregnant.
-They cannot refuse to hire you because you are pregnant.
-They cannot demote you, reduce your hours, or change your job duties because you requested or took leave.
-They cannot pressure you to return early.
-They cannot retaliate against you for asserting your leave rights.
-And when you return from leave, they must restore you to the same or a comparable position.
+They cannot refuse to hire you because you are or might become pregnant.
+They cannot demote you, reduce your hours, or reassign your duties because you requested or took leave.
+They cannot pressure you to return before your leave expires or to take less leave than you are entitled to.
+They cannot retaliate against you for asserting your leave rights or for complaining about pregnancy-related discrimination.
+They cannot make negative assumptions about your commitment, availability, or career trajectory based on your pregnancy.

 This post is for informational purposes only and does not constitute legal advice.
 Consult with a qualified employment attorney about your specific situation.